-The HUHC Faculty mentor program helps us to grow as a community by broadening and deepending relationships among students and their faculty.
-Faculty Mentors sponsor informal cultural and intellectual events like New York City trips to the theater, museums, and historical sights.
-They also lead students in purely fun activities such as Mets and Yankees games, ocean kayaking, apple picking, and hiking.
-Finally, our Faculty Mentors are liaisons and co-leaders in a variety of social service programs such as tutoring in local schools or working with a nearby food bank and shelter.
-In these ways HUHC students often discover new things about themselves while meeting others with whom they share common interests and passions.
+The HUHC Faculty Mentor Program helps us to grow as a community by broadening and strengthening relationships among students and their faculty.
+Faculty Mentors sponsor cultural and intellectual events, including New York City trips to the theater, museums, opera, sports events and historical sights.
+We also lead students in a variety of outdoor activities, such as ocean kayaking, fossil collecting, hiking and seal watching.
+In addition, our Faculty Mentors are liaisons and co-leaders in a variety of civic engagement and social service programs from sponsoring an art project to raise funds to rebuild a junior high school in Sierra Leone to tutoring in local schools or working with a nearby food bank and shelter.
+In these ways, HUHC students often discover new things about themselves, bond more fully with each other, and assist those in the local and global community.